 Change May 16, 2019

 As I mentioned in a previous post, I want to teach math.
-This semester I am student teaching.
-During the course of my time, I have been involved in a more than a few meetings.
-Two of the meetings I was involved in demonstrated perfectly why everyone should care about change management.
+This past semester I was a student teacher.
+During the course of my time, I have been involved in more than a few meetings.
+Two of the meetings I was involved in demonstrated why everyone should care about change management.

 You’ve heard me say it before, and I’ll say it again… “We shouldn’t put people in boxes (not physically and not metaphorically).”
 It’s totally unfair to assume that just because someone demonstrates several of the tendencies common to a person who fits in “Box A” that means they permanently and in all other ways belong in “Box A”.

 How is that possible, you ask?
 It’s hard for myself, as a college student, to consider that college, the time of constant change, is slow.
 When you have two ‘homes’ when class is in session and neither feel quite right; when you never know how much homework you’ll have on a given night (or if you’ll do it); when you don’t know if said homework will keep you from sleeping all night, or if...

 So when was the last time you sat down and wrote a thank you note?
 When was the last time you received one?

 Just this week in the mail, I received two Thank You notes, and they warmed my heart!
 Reading them was like a gift in and of itself.

 But it seems that the act of writing and sending a thank you note is becoming harder and harder to come by.
 How sad is that?